 In May 2016, we, through GDS Beijing, acquired all the equity interest in Guangzhou Weiteng from a third party for an aggregate purchase price of RMB129.5 million (US\$19.5 million), subject to adjustment, if any, pursuant to the terms and conditions of the equity purchase agreement.
-Guangzhou Weiteng is a limited liability company organized and existing under the PRC law and operates a data center project in Guangzhou, and is in the process of applying for its own IDC license.
+Guangzhou Weiteng is a limited liability company organized and existing under the PRC law and operates a data center project in Guangzhou, and has now obtained its own IDC license.